ropensci/fellingdater/inst/paper/paper.md

-In order to facilitate and standardize the reporting, interpretation and combination of felling dates from historical timbers and objects, the `fellingdater` R-package was devised .
+In order to facilitate and standardize the reporting, interpretation and combination of felling dates from historical timbers and objects, the `fellingdater` R-package was devised.
 The package allows to fully document the methodology to establish a felling date -- for a single timber or a group of timbers -- making the whole procedure reproducible and assists in building standardized workflows when applied to large